 a) open the menu of NOx catalytic converter: ../F9/Shift+F3/F1

 b) if the pollution level of NOx catalytic converter is 0 mg, most probably, the MSD80 had registered error message 30E9.
-Solution: follow the description of the current error message, when the normal performance of NOx catalytic converter is restored – create new adaptations and perform the tests again.
+Solution: follow the description of the current error message, when the normal performance of the NOx catalytic converter is restored – create new adaptations and perform the tests again.

 4. Check the thermostat